OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 To supply the commit messages:

-1. Install one of our official build server plugins with support for our metadata step.
-This list currently includes [JetBrains TeamCity](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration), [Atlassian Bamboo](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview), and [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks).
-We're currently working on adding support for the Jenkins plugin.
+1. Install one of our official [build server plugins](#limitations) with support for our metadata step.

 2. Update your build process to add and configure the Octopus Metadata step.